Freedy-FR/CI-P5-MagnaPlate/README.md

 ## Design

-### Colour Scheme for MagnaPlate Website
+### color Scheme for MagnaPlate Website

-The Colour scheme for the MagnaPlate website was meticulously selected to enrich the visual appeal of the plates (posters) and provide an engaging user experience.
+The color scheme for the MagnaPlate website was meticulously selected to enrich the visual appeal of the plates (posters) and provide an engaging user experience.
 The Colours were chosen from [Coolors](https://coolors.co/), ensuring a harmonious blend that enhances the aesthetic quality of the site.

-#### Colour Palette:
+#### color Palette:

 - **FBFBFB (White)**: This bright, clean shade is used for the background, offering a crisp and neutral canvas that makes other Colours and content stand out.

 - **EEEEEE (Light Gray)**: A soft, light gray tone that adds subtle depth and contrast to the design elements without overpowering them.

-- **4F4F4F (Medium Gray)**: Used for text and secondary elements, this medium gray ensures readability and complements the overall Colour scheme.
+- **4F4F4F (Medium Gray)**: Used for text and secondary elements, this medium gray ensures readability and complements the overall color scheme.

-- **000000 (Black)**: The primary Colour for text, providing strong contrast and excellent legibility against the white and light gray backgrounds.
+- **000000 (Black)**: The primary color for text, providing strong contrast and excellent legibility against the white and light gray backgrounds.

 - **2846A1 (Dark Blue)**: This deep blue shade is employed in headers and key navigation elements, evoking a sense of trust and stability.